![]() |

-The day before polling and the station at Phnom Penh's Wat Than
+The day before polling and the station at Phnom Penh's Wat Than had only a few voters checking their registration. |

 Polling stations were empty yesterday except for a few voters checking the rolls.